g13nn/Email-Framework/README.md

 # Email-Framework
 ##### Version 1.0.1

 The HTML email framework developed to help you build bulletproof responsive HTML email templates.
-Choose from grid options or pre-built modules to build your templates, including a complete module master template.
-Which is a work in progress to get all your most used modules ready to use in your projects..
+Choose from grid options or pre-built modules to build your templates, including a complete module & grid master template.

-You can find out more information by visiting the documentation page http://www.emailframe.work
+This HTML email framework support's over 40+ email clients and has been thoroughly tested using Litmus.

+##Getting Started

+To get started download the latest version of the Email Framework & visit the documentation page for more information http://www.emailframe.work